What Makes a Great Wakeboard Tower?

 Few boat owners feel comfortable drilling holes in their pride and joy.
-We have made many over the past decade and can assure you, if you are using well designed mounting feet, you can easily do it yourself.
-Knowing the right type of mounting feet could save you lots of installation time and help you avoid spider cracking of your clear coat or damage to your hull in the future.
+We have made many over the past decade and can assure you, if you are using well-designed mounting feet, you can easily do it yourself.
+Knowing the best type of mounting feet could save you lots of installation time and help you avoid spider cracking of your clear coat or damage to your hull in the future.

-It's important to note that regardless or the tower manufacturer, you have to periodically re-torque all bolts, nuts and set screws.
-Pressure exterted from wakeboarding, choppy waters and even towing your boat over bumpy roads could loosen hardware over time.
+It's important to note that regardless of the tower manufacturer(boat factory or aftermarket) you have to periodically re-torque all the bolts, nuts and set screws.
+Pressure exerted from wakeboarding, choppy waters, and even towing your boat over bumpy roads could loosen hardware over time.
 We have seen some videos online of towers that sway wildly several inches side-to-side with a light rocking of the boat.
-Those posting the videos seem to think it's the result of a bad tower design but we can see exactly where the boat owner just need to tighten their bolts down.
+Those posting the videos seem to think it's the result of a bad tower design but we can see exactly where the boat owner just needs to re-torque their bolts and hardware.

 Wakeboard towers are popular not just because they’re needed for proper wakeboarding, but also because they are fully customizable.
-With a full range and styles of speakers, racks, lights and biminis for shade, you can dial in your tower until it’s the envy of the lake.
-While most towers are compatible with accessories that have a “universal” clamp for 2.25” tubing, there are some tower models that have accessories uniquely designed to fit them.
+With a full range and styles of speakers, racks, lights and biminis for shade, you can dial your tower in until it’s the envy of the lake.
+While most towers are compatible with accessories that have a “universal” clamp for 2.25” tubing, there are a few tower models that have accessories uniquely designed to fit them and no other.
 Talk with the manufacturers and make sure you know what the limitations are before adding items to your shopping cart.
 You want to avoid buying accessories that are not compatible with the wakeboard tower you want.

-Although most of the time you can add one company’s speakers to another brand’s tower, most customers decide to buy all from the same company.
-We, for example, give extra discounts for every accessory you add on making for a great tower package price.
-Lastly, if you ever need to return, exchange or make a warranty claim, it’s much easier to do it through the same company.
+Although most of the time you can add one company’s speakers to another brand’s tower, most customers decide to buy the entire package from the same company.
+We, for example, give extra discounts for every accessory you add on making for a very competitive tower package price.
+Lastly, if you ever need to make a return, exchange or file a warranty claim, it’s much easier to do it all through the same company.

 Just like factory wakeboard towers, most aftermarket options feature a folding capability.
 If you are planning on storing your boat in a garage, you will definitely want a tower that collapses.
-In the folded position, you can fit you fit the door clearance with the boat on the trailer.
+In the folded position, you can fit the clearance of a standard garage door with the boat still on the trailer.
 Towers are all designed differently and have a different process for breaking them down.
 Typically, you will remove some bolts to disconnect the upright leg sections and rest will lay down close to the level of your windshield.
 Depending on the configuration of your specific boat’s layout, this height will vary.
-To make folding easier, we sell sets of quick-release knobs that replace the original allen head bolts.
-Their big grooved handles make removal a breeze.
+To make folding easier, we sell sets of quick-release knobs that replace the original Allen head bolts.
+Their big knobby handles make removal a breeze.

 Wakeboard Tower Installation

-All our towers are designed for as easy DIY installation you and a buddy can complete on a weekend morning.
+All our towers are designed for an easy DIY installation so you and a buddy can complete it on a weekend morning.
 Some of our customers prefer to leave it to a professional at their local boat shop.
-Whichever route you decide, you remember that the average installation time of 3 to 5 hours.
+Whichever route you decide, expect the average installation time of 3 to 5 hours.
 Depending on the accessories, you can easily add 1 to 4 hours.
 Speakers, for example, require extra time feeding the wires through the tower tubing at the top where you mount them, down through the legs and out at the bottom.